 Regionally, the competition for workers intensified through the 2010's.
 With strong jobs growth the demand for skilled and unskilled workers increased broadly.
 Locally, Madison County's labor needs are being met from further and further afield.
-In 2019, only one in every four on average, with 23 percent over fiftyfive.
+In 2019, only one in every four workers in the county also live in the county, with 30% driving more than twentyfive miles one way each day.
+County workers are majority male and older on average, with 23 percent over fiftyfive.
 This is two points higher than the Columbus MSA.
 Stakeholder interviews with local human resources directors point to a growing competition for eligible employees and difficulty in managing turnover.